 What are the symptoms of kidney stones?

-The symptoms of kidney stones may look like other conditions or medical problems.
+The symptoms of kidney stones may look like other health problems.
+Call your healthcare

 How are kidney stones diagnosed?